Targeting Your Maximum ROI: 10 Tips for Facebook Ad Optimization

 So, you’re interested in running Facebook ads but want to maximize [insert your goal here].
 Easy enough, right?
 However, with innumerable combinations of ad formats, optimization strategies, audience targeting, bidding strategies, and more, it may seem like the perfect formula can be impossible to land on.
 While there’s no magical strategy for campaign success, there are best practices and expert tips that can give your ads the best opportunity to perform.
-Here are 10 Facebook ad tips to maximize your ROI.
+Here are 10 Facebook ad optimization tips to maximize your ROI.

 We will cover the following items in this article: